rizinorg/website/content/posts/gsoc-2024-auto-sync-sail/index.md

 # To Sail the high seas and RISC it all
-The problem of describing Instruction Set Architectures (ISAs) accurately so that we can do plenty of useful things to them (assembly, disassembly, emulation, codegen, etc…) faces many projects, so much so that some smart people have developed an enitrely new special language for it, Sail.
+The problem of describing Instruction Set Architectures (ISAs) accurately so that we can do plenty of useful things to them (assembly, disassembly, emulation, codegen, etc…) faces many projects, so much so that some smart people have developed an entirely new special language for it, Sail.
 Sail is a language designed specifically to address the problem of describing all aspects of ISAs: how the instructions are encoded into binary, how they execute, etc…

 Now, if only there was a project that used Sail to describe RISC-V… wait, there is!
 It’s called Sail-RISCV.
-It’s such a complete and up-to-date description of RISC-V that the RISC-V foundation adopted it as the official source of truth for the architecture, this means that whatever the Sail code behaves, is - by definition - how RISC-V should behave.
+It’s such a complete and up-to-date description of RISC-V that the RISC-V foundation adopted it as the official source of truth for the architecture, this means that however the Sail code behaves, is - by definition - how RISC-V should behave.

->> Other architectures modelled in Sail are several versions of [ARM](https://github.com/rems-project/sail-arm/tree/master), a considerable part of [x86](https://github.com/rems-project/sail-x86-from-acl2), and a research version of MIPS called [CHERI-MIPS](https://github.com/CTSRD-CHERI/sail-cheri-mips).
-The ARM and x86 models are auto-generated from other descriptions, and the 3 models are much less active than RISC-V's.
+>> Other architectures modelled in Sail are several versions of [ARM](https://github.com/rems-project/sail-arm/tree/master), a considerable part of [x86](https://github.com/rems-project/sail-x86-from-acl2), and a research version of MIPS called [CHERI-MIPS](https://github.com/CTSRD-CHERI/sail-cheri-mips), which includes hardware extensions to assist and accelerate memory safe pointers.
+The ARM and x86 models are auto-generated from other descriptions, and all 3 models are much less active than RISC-V's.

 Let’s see a snippet of what Sail looks like in practice, here’s the definition of RISC-V IType (immediate) instructions:
 ![IMAGE__SAIL_SNIPPET_ITYPE_ENCDEC](https://hackmd.io/_uploads/ryhunMMBkg.png)